 Celebrate the Fourth of July

-It’s no surprise that the city that brought you the Declaration of Independence goes big on July 4th.
+The city that brought you the Declaration of Independence always goes big on July 4th but there’s never been a year bigger than this one as we celebrate the 250th anniversary of the US.
 There are three main experiences on the big day that are not to be missed.

-- Salute to Independence Parade: Beginning at 11am in Old City, thousands of dancers, musicians, and float riders begin their procession along the parade route from Independence Hall down Market Street and ending at Chestnut and Front.
+- Salute to Independence Parade: Beginning at 11am on July 3 in Old City, thousands of dancers, musicians, and float riders begin their procession along the parade route from 5th and Chestnut to 6th and Chestnut then down Market toward City Hall, ending at Chestnut and Broad.
 Expect to see plenty of colonial re-enactors who have been training for this day.

-- Fireworks: The day culminates with fireworks above the Philadelphia Museum of Art.
-They begin right after the concert ends (typically between 9:35 and 9:45pm) and can be seen from the Parkway, Belmont Plateau, and around Fairmount Park.
+- Fireworks: The day culminates with fireworks above the art museum.
+They begin right after the concert ends (about 11:30pm) and can be seen from the Parkway, Belmont Plateau, and around Fairmount Park.

 Have fun at Independence Blue Cross RiverRink Summerfest

-In July, Independence Blue Cross RiverRink Summerfest feels like a riverside carnival.
+In July, Independence Blue Cross RiverRink Summerfest feels like a riverside carnival with lots of soccer.
 Rides and boardwalk games are big draws, and there is a huge arcade and plenty of food options.
 I mean, who doesn’t love a good funnel cake?

-Play mini-golf and enjoy the roller skating rink, which is back this summer.
+Play mini-golf, enjoy the roller skating rink, check out the new city “cabanas,” and watch more than a few FIFA World Cup matches in the Family Fan Zone.
 General admission is free, and the attractions, roller skating, and concessions are pay-as-you-go.
-Summerfest is open daily through September 1, 2025.
+Summerfest is open daily through September 7, 2026.

 Experience Blobfest

 Blobfest’s main event is a recreation of the movie scene in which people run screaming out the doors of The Colonial Theatre.
-This year, there are two run-outs.
+This year, there are run-outs on Friday and Saturday.
 Saturday’s Street Fair includes lots of music, food, and unique vendors plus a parade, a costume contest, and a kids’ talent show.
-Sunday brings a 5K, 10K, and half marathon.
+Sunday brings a 5K, 10K, and half marathon plus the Diner en Blob, inspired by Diner en Blanc.
 See the full schedule of events.

 See a movie at Sunset Social